The Online System for Clerkship Application and Review

 The Online System for Clerkship Application and Review (OSCAR) is a project funded by a grant through the Administrative Office of the U.S. Courts.
-OSCAR's web address is www.oscar.uscourts.gov.
-For participating federal judges and participating federal Circuit Court staff attorney positions, OSCAR will offer an internet-based application system for the 2012 hiring season permitting applicants to upload their federal clerkship application materials online.
-Some preliminary questions regarding Version 6.1 are answered below.
+OSCAR’s web address is www.oscar.uscourts.gov.
+For participating federal judges and participating federal Circuit Court staff attorney positions, OSCAR offers an internet-based application system permitting applicants to upload their federal clerkship application materials online.
+Based on OSCAR’s performance last year, the system was upgraded and improved to allow 2Ls earlier access to the system.
+As a 2L, you may register on OSCAR and begin applying for available positions now, and under the new system, your applications will be transmitted electronically through OSCAR as soon as they are finalized.

 Q. How many judges will be participating in OSCAR this year?